 Global growth is expected to continue in 2019 and 2020, albeit at a slower pace.
 Forecasters are notoriously bad, however, at spotting macroeconomic turning points and the road ahead is hard to read.
 Potential obstacles abound.

 Youth unemployment is a major obstacle to the Middle East and North Africa (MENA) region’s human and economic development.
 In this blog post, Uri Dadush and Maria Demertzis go into the factors behind the its surge.

 Banks deemed to be failing or likely to fail in the banking union are either put into insolvency/liquidation or enter a resolution scheme to protect the public interest.
 After resolution but before full market confidence is restored, the liquidity needs of resolved banks might exceed what can be met through regular monetary policy operations or emergency liquidity assistance.
 All liquidity needs that emerge must be met for resolution to be a success.
 In the euro area, this can only be done credibly for systemically important banks by the central bank.

-In this Policy Contribution prepared for the European Parliament’s Committee on Economic and Monetary Affairs (ECON) as an input to the Monetary Dialogue, the authors clarify what excess liquidity is and argue that it is not a good indicator of whether banks’ have more incentives in risk-taking and look at indicators that might signal that bank lending in the euro area creates undue risks.
+In this Policy Contribution prepared for the European Parliament’s Committee on Economic and Monetary Affairs (ECON) as an input to the Monetary Dialogue, the authors review the emerging challenges to central banks, and propose an updated definition of price stability and an adequately refined monetary policy framework.